integrations/slack/README.md

 #### Filters

-Label filters allow filtering incoming events based on a whitelist of **required** labels.
+Label filters allow filtering incoming events based on an allow-list of **required** labels.

 ##### Events that can be filtered